AGOberprieler/LoCoLotive/README.md

 To quickly inspect which parts of a target sequence have been aligned by BLAST, you can have a look at the files in "query_coverage".
 "hits_filtered" contains intermediate results and is no longer needed except for debugging purposes.
 For each of the discarded target sequences, "filtering.log" lists why it has been discarded.
-Here, overlapping_loci.txt and groups_of_overlapping_loci.txt are irrelevant. (see Example 2 for further explanation)
+Here, the files overlapping_loci.txt and groups_of_overlapping_loci.txt are irrelevant. (see Example 2 for further explanation)

 If the pipeline is again applied to the same target sequences, but using another reference or different parameter settings, a new branch will be added to the output directory tree.
 For instance, after a second run with a lower MC_LENGTH setting